whatwg/sg/Workstream Policy.md

 "exclusion notices" must link to a location determined by the [Steering Group] where patent exclusion notices are posted.

+### Notice for supporting resources

+Living Standards may have supporting resources, in text or binary form, either linked or embedded.
+Such resources could include stylesheets, images, scripts, video, audio, data tables, JSON files, or any other type of supplemental resource.

+For such supporting resources, no separate notice is required.
+The notices on the Living Standard and in the repository are sufficient.

 ### Notice for Source Code

 Source Code published by the WHATWG bears text to be determined by the [Steering